andrewgdotcom/ason/ason.md

 "ASON plaintext" is any other sequence of one or more bytes.
 These are further classified:

 * "ASON special" - 0x05 [ENQ], 0x06 [ACK], 0x10 [DLE], or 0x15..0x17 [NAK, SYN, ETB]
-* "ASCII whitespace" - 0x08 [BS], 0x09 [HT], or 0x20 [SP]
+* "ASCII whitespace" - 0x09 [HT], or 0x20 [SP]
 * "ASCII linebreak" - 0x0a..0x0d [LF, VT, FF, CR]
 * "ASCII printable" - 0x21..0x7e, which take their usual ASCII meanings
 * "ASCII extended" - 0x80..0xff (treated as opaque)
-* ASCII 0x07, 0x0e, 0x0f, 0x1b, 0x7f [BEL, SI, SO, ESC, DEL] are treated as opaque, but any SI/SO or escape sequences SHOULD be properly terminated as per ISO-2022.
+* ASCII 0x07, 0x08, 0x0e, 0x0f, 0x1b, 0x7f [BEL, BS, SI, SO, ESC, DEL] are treated as opaque, but any SI/SO or escape sequences SHOULD be properly terminated as per ISO-2022.

 In ASON plaintext, the following meanings MAY be inferred if the application layer supports it: